raphis/koch-esp-door-opener/README.md

 # koch-esp-door-opener
 Project to integrate a legacy (1970s) Koch 933UP Multi-Apartment Intercom into Home Assistant and be able to open the door when someone rings the bell.

 The system is designed to influence the existing system as little as possible (by using an optocoupler) as failures could impact other tenants in the building as well.
-FIXME: mention why a dedicated power-supply is being used
+This is why a dedicated 5V power-supply is used.

 ## Parts
 * 5V USB Power-Supply (e.g. Powerbank).
 NOTE: the powerbank must not cut power if low currents are present (during ESP deep sleep).
 I used this [battery shield](https://www.aliexpress.com/item/4001118637158.html?spm=a2g0s.9042311.0.0.2fd14c4dPqfgSa) and a 2000mAh 18650 battery.